rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

-### 6.3.
+### 7.3.
 Client side

-On **client side**, Tapir will allow to interact as client, il will leverage the same endpoint definition to generate the client side code.
+On **client side**, Tapir will allow to interact as client, it will leverage the same endpoint definition to generate the client side code.

 It will smartly generate the client side code, that will be used in the Laminar UI.

-## 7. Laminar
+## 8. Laminar

 [Laminar](https://laminar.dev) is a 100% Scala reactive UI library.
 In few words, Laminar provides reactive variables and events that can be watched and consumed in the UI: